 5 Top Altitude Sickness Prevention Tips

-Graded ascent is the best and safest method of preventing altitude illness.
+1. Graded Ascent: Graded ascent is the best and safest method of preventing altitude illness.
 Avoid abrupt ascent to sleeping altitudes greater than 3000m (10,000ft), and average no more than 300m (1000 ft.) of elevation gain per day above 3000 meters (10,000 ft).
-Day trips to a higher altitude with a return to lower altitude for sleep, will aid acclimatization.
+Day trips to a higher altitude with a return to a lower altitude for sleep will aid acclimatization.

-Eating complex carbs such as crackers, bread, pasta, potatoes, tortillas at the higher altitude works every time for me while climbing at higher elevation.
+4. Carb Up: Eating complex carbs such as crackers, bread, pasta, potatoes, tortillas at the higher altitude works and did wonders for me on the John Muir Trail.
 At an altitude of roughly 4,000 meters, every breath of air contains about 40 percent less oxygen than it would at sea level.
 Under those conditions, carbohydrates are the logical energy source.
 The reason for eating complex carbohydrates at higher altitude is adrenaline, noradrenaline, and cortisol are all elevated with exercise at altitude.
 These hormones increase the use of carbohydrate for fuel.
 Carbohydrate is also your body’s preferred energy source, especially at high altitude.